clux/probes/content/post/2024-08-11-kubectl-hackery.md

 <!--more-->

-**Disclaimer**: most of these are very infrequently used not may fail for certain edge cases.
+**Disclaimer**: most of these are very infrequently used, and may fail for certain edge cases.

 Normally, I throw this type of stuff into my [.k8s-helpers dotfile](https://github.com/clux/dotfiles/blob/main/.k8s-helpers), but what is rarely used tends to bitrot.
 So instead, am leaving these here as a potential pointer for others.
 If you know how to read these you should be able to modify them to your need.